|

 In fall 2014, she sailed 5 to 9 day Caribbean cruises out of Port Canaveral, Florida.
 After dry-dock refurbishment in the spring of 2015, Explorer began to sail Northern Europe, Mediterranean, and Madeira, Azores and Canary Islands itineraries out of Southampton, Hampshire, United Kingdom.

-From November 2015 to April 23, 2016 Explorer of the Seas was based in Sydney, Australia, for the summer cruise season.
+From November 2015 to 23 April 2016 Explorer of the Seas was based in Sydney, Australia, for the summer cruise season.
 A 24-day cruise relocated the ship to Seattle for the summer 2016 season.
+In 2019 January, the ship brings 4,000 passengers to Wollongong.